Monday thru Friday . 8:00 AM - 5:00 PM EST

 With approval from Health and Human Services (HHS), states will have an option to open their public marketplace to any size employer.

-A tax will be imposed on insurers and employers with self-funded health plans with annual premiums that exceed $10,200 for individuals and $27,500 for family coverage.
-These amounts will be indexed for inflation in future years.
-The Cadillac tax is 40 percent of the excess of the annual value of a health plan’s cost above the threshold amounts set forth above.
-Learn more.
+A tax will be imposed on insurers and employers with self-funded health plans with annual premiums that exceed certain dollar thresholds.
+The tax was originally scheduled to take effect in 2018.
+The dollar thresholds in 2018 would have been $10,200 for individual coverage and $27,500 for family coverage.
+These dollar amounts are indexed so that if the tax does go into effect in 2022, and is not repealed or further delayed, the dollar thresholds will be higher as adjusted for inflation.
+The amount of the tax is 40 percent of the excess of the value of coverage over the dollar thresholds.

 This material is intended to provide general information about an evolving topic and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer or individual will have to consider in their benefits decision-making process.
 We strongly encourage readers to discuss their HCR situations with their advisors to determine the actions they need to take or to visit healthcare.gov (which may also be contacted at 1-800-318-2596) for additional information.